 8. Warm up with a chili cook-off

 Bridge Day can get a bit chilly.
 The solution?
 Chili!
 After the jumping concludes, let the chili consumption begin.
 The Bridge Day Chili and cornbread Cook-Off starts after the festival in downtown Fayetteville.
 Grab your tasting tickets to vote for the People’s Choice Award.
-In addition to some great warm chili, enjoy some live southern rock sounds from Three Card Monte.

 9. Jam to the best of bluegrass